bids-standard/bids-specification/src/modality-specific-files/motion.md

 A wide variety of motion capture systems are used in human research, resulting in different proprietary data formats.
 This BIDS extension deals with common outputs from motion capture systems such as positions, orientations, or their time derivatives.

-The extension is not limited to motion data in physical space but also encompasses simulated movement in virtual space, as far as these are comparable to movements in physical space.
+The extension is not limited to motion data in physical space but also encompasses simulated movement in virtual space.
 Other dynamic objects than human body parts whose motion is tracked may as well be included as tracked objects.
 This specification does not include raw camera footages (from camera-based or optical motion capture recordings), but includes the positions or orientations computed computed using such data.
 In this specification, positions (and their time derivatives) are represented as Cartesian coordinates along up to three spatial axes,